solana-foundation/core-community-call/README.md

 ## Agendas

-The agendas for each upcoming call are tracked in the issues tab of this repository.
-To add an item to the agenda, add a comment to the current upcoming call issue which mentions the topic you'd like to discuss and links to any relevant material (SIMDs, POCs, etc).
+The agendas for each upcoming call are tracked in `/agenda`.
+To add an item to the agenda, PR to the latest agenda file mentioning the topic you'd like to discuss and links to any relevant material (SIMDs, POCs, etc).

 Anyone is welcome to add an item to the agenda as long as it follows these guidelines: